flaneurette/UX.js/README.md

 An example of how the loop function in UX.js works
 #### UX-curtain.html
 An example to show and hide objects in HTML
-#### UX-menu.html
-An example showing the :menu attribute, dynamically generated with UX.js
 #### UX-zebra.html
 An example showing the :zebra attribute, dynamically generated with UX.js
 #### UX-active.html